 +in the tab-bar

-To prepare the AWS Cloud9 instance for workshops a bootstrapping process will run shortly after the instance has been created.
+To prepare the AWS Cloud9 instance a bootstrapping process will run shortly after the instance has been created.
+The process performs several settings and installs software packages.

 If you access AWS Cloud9 shortly after it was created bootstrapping might still be in process.